When you run a small business, you want to ensure that productivity is at its peak.

 5. Your team isn’t spending time processing orders

-When your QuickBooks customer portal is on a customizable platform you’re able to open up even more self-serve options to your customers, which further reduces admin time for the team.
+When your online customer portal is connected to a customizable CRM platform, you can open up even more self-serve options for your customers.

-The project was the first of its kind in Cameron’s industry, reducing the team’s administrative workload while improving the purchasing experience of his customers.
+The project was the first of its kind in Cameron’s industry, reducing the team’s administrative workload while improving the purchasing experience for his customers.

-“The therapist logs into the portal, selects the required equipment, clicks submit and all of the information is captured in Method:CRM and queued for confirmation.
-The therapist receives a copy of the order, and can view all past and outstanding orders for multiple patients on their dashboard — instead of having 18 folders the therapist now has a single portal screen.
-And because the customer portal timestamps every submitted order, I can track order completion timeframes, and identify where further improvements can be made in the process.”
+“The therapist logs into the portal selects the required equipment, and the information is captured in Method:CRM for confirmation.
+The therapist receives a copy of the order and can view past and outstanding orders for multiple patients on their dashboard.
+Instead, of having 18 folders the therapist now has a single portal screen.
+And because the customer portal timestamps every submitted order, I can track order completion timeframes, and identify where further improvements can be made.”

 — Cameron Fleming, President of Operations, HealthLinc Medical Equipment.

 Providing an online customer portal that syncs with your CRM and your accounting software not only reduces the time your team spends on repetitive tasks, but also improves the service experience.

 If your business doesn’t offer a customer portal yet, why not give it a shot?

 Client portal software for small business